According to the Anti-Phishing Working Group (APWG):

 - Change both your Brown and Google passwords (www.brown.edu/myaccount).
 If you used the same passwords for other accounts, you should change them as well.

-- Check your Google drive for any suspicious files you might find there, especially ones that were created to collect others' information.
+- Check your Google drive for any suspicious files you might find there, especially ones that were created to collect others' information (check your Trash folder as they are often hidden here).
 If you do find any, report this to ISG@brown.edu.

 - If you need assistance, contact the IT Service Desk.